SAP-samples/teched2021-ISP261/exercises/ex1/README.md

-# Exercise 1 - Connect Kyma to CCv2
+# Exercise 1 - Connect Kyma To CCv2

 In this exercise you will create a connection between CCv2 and SAP BTP, Kyma runtime.
 With this connection in place you can start subscribing to events and consuming APIs coming from CCv2.